 A: Per Diem is a tax deduction for meals and incidental expenses on the days you are working away from home.
-The current rate (as of October 1, 2021) is 100% of $69 per full day, and ¾ of this amount for partial days.
+The current rate for 2023 (as of October 1, 2021) is 80% of $69 per full day, and ¾ of this amount for partial days.
 Partial days are the day you leave home and the day you return.
-Full days are any day you need to stop driving due to the hours of service rules or unable to drive due to on the road repairs.
+Full days are any day you need to stop driving due to the hours of service rules or are unable to drive due to on-the-road repairs.
 Visiting family or friends for a few days does not count as Per Diem days.
 If you are using a motel/hotel while on the road, Per Diem is still deductible, but not during home time.

 Q: Can I use my e-log records to count the days for Per Diem?

 A: You can if you have the full year of e-log records.
 Contact your carrier every 3-4 months and ask for a copy of your e-logs.
 Many carriers delete e-logs every six months; so do not wait until the end of the year to ask for a copy.